 After a beef en croute dinner with my Airbnb hosts and their friends in Bayeux, France (eaten in the candlelit courtyard of their 16th-century home no less), I thought, “Airbnb should really offer dinner, too.
 Or maybe a whole different website and app just for booking home-cooked dinners with locals.”

 So imagine my surprise when I stumbled upon this website.
-I showed it to my wife and made the mistake of asking her what these jokers have that I don’t.
+I showed it to my wife, told her it was my idea and made the mistake of asking her what these jokers have that I don’t.
 “Money, experience, connections, a plan, developers, marketing, venture capital, an actual product…”

 3. How to Read the Menu: France, Italy and Spain

-I’ve never met a menu I couldn’t confidently order from, no matter how little I could actually understand.
+I’ve never met a menu I couldn’t confidently order from, no matter how little I actually understood.
 So you can probably guess that my travels are rife with culinary surprises.
 From a party platter of thinly sliced ham when I thought we were getting a small tapas plate to constantly mistaking tagliata (beef) with tagliatelle (pasta), what I’m trying to say is I need these books.

 4. Truffle Oil 3x Selection